alexpalms/alexpalms/README.md

 ### What I’m Working On Now

-- Experimenting with large-scale, distributed RL finetuning, using verifiable rewards for code-focused LLMs
+- RL-based post-training orchestrating large-scale distributed training on proprietary clusters using multi-dimensional parallelism, optimized training/rollouts balancing, and async/off-policy mechanisms.
-- Building knowledge and hands-on experience on RL applied to foundation models
+- Large-scale (hundreds of GPUs), distributed reinforcement learning for foundation models fine-tuning, leveraging verifiable rewards for LLMs to achieve beyond state-of-the-art (SOTA) reasoning capabilities, covering both natural language and code.
 - Exploring the landscape around Vision-Language-Action models: SOTA architectures, training playbooks and recipes, benchmarks, data pipelines, and tooling
 - Standardizing approaches and pipelines for DeepRL-based optimal decision making and control in real-world applications